pulumi/pulumi-junipermist/docs/installation-configuration.md

 ### Credentials

 Users are encouraged to pass the API Token or the username and password via the environment variables (see below).
-If authentication information are provided in the provider configuration and in the environment variables, the Provider configuration will be used.
+If authentication information is provided in the provider configuration and in the environment variables, the Provider configuration will be used.